 Figure 6-1: Business relationships for MCPTT

-Editor's note: There is a need to describe whether multiple MCPTT users all within the same group are constrained to use the same Home PLMN.
+The MCPTT service provider and the home PLMN operator could be part of the same organisation, in which case the business relationship between the two is internal to a single organisation.

-The MCPTT service provider and the home network operator could be part of the same organisation, in which case the business relationship between the two is internal to a single organisation.
+Multiple MCPTT service providers can be supported by the same home PLMN operator.

-Where mutual aid operates between between MCPTT service providers, figure 6-2 shows the required additional relationship.
+Where mutual aid operates between MCPTT service providers, figure 6-2 shows the required additional relationship.
 An MCPTT user can only affiliate to groups of the partner MCPTT service provider:

 - if such a service provider agreement exists; or